BloemGamer/advent-of-code/README.md

 ## 2019

 I started this year because of this year had some intcode puzzles, and I wanted to try them.
+And now want to learn rust, so am trying to finish the year.

 ## 2021